-Your VPE sits on a variety of University Committees which oversee how the Academic Representation system is working.

-These include Student Experience Committee (LTSEC), Academic Standards and Quality Enhancement Committee (ASQEC), and the Academic Representation and Oversight Group (AROG).

-If you want to feed any information to Gemma, the best way is to fill in a journal or email her at gemma.allcott@worc.ac.uk.
+Your VPE attends many meetings at University level and meets regularly with the senior managers in the University, including the Vice Chancellor (the big boss of the University).
+These meetings include Academic Board (the highest-level academic committee at the University), Learning Teaching and Student Experience Committee (LTSEC), Academic Standards and Ouality Enhancement Committee (ASOEC), and the Academic Representation and Oversight Group (AROG), which oversees how the rep system is working.
+If you want to feed any information to Seb, the best way is to fill in a iournal or email him at sebastian.iames@worc.ac.uk.